Hash oil: Modern usage

 So-called "butane honey oil" was available briefly in the 1970s.
 This product was made in Kabul, Afghanistan, and smuggled into the United States by The Brotherhood of Eternal Love.
-Production is thought to have ceased when the facility was destroyed in an explosion.
+Production is thought to have ceased when the manufacturing facility was destroyed in an explosion.

 Traditional ice water-separated hashish production utilizes water and filter bags to separate plant material from resin, though this method still leaves much residual plant matter and is therefore poorly suited for full vaporization.
-Gold described the use of alcohol and activated charcoal in honey oil production by 1989, and Michael Starks further detailed procedures and various solvents by 1990.
+Gold described the use of grain alcohol and activated charcoal in honey oil production by 1989, and Michael Starks further detailed procedures and various solvents by 1990.

 Large cannabis vaporizers gained popularity in the twentieth century for their ability to vaporize the cannabinoids in cannabis and extracts without burning plant material, using temperature controlled vaporization.
 Colorado and Washington began licensing hash oil extraction operations in 2014.
 Small portable vape pens saw a dramatic increase in popularity in 2017.